Helping kids get settled in Europe

 Moving to Europe is a big change for the entire family, and children certainly feel this impact as they leave behind familiar schedules, classrooms, friends and neighborhoods.
 Here are ways to make the transition as smooth as possible for your kiddos.

-- If possible, take your children to their day care or school to meet their caregivers or teachers and see the new setting in advance.
+- If possible, take your children to meet their new teachers at school or daycare in advance.

-- This will ease discomfort when they arrive on their first day.
-Make sure your routine includes time for your children’s favorite activities so that they feel rewarded and have time for fun.
+- Include your children’s favorite activities in new routines so that they feel rewarded and have time for fun.

 Get kids involved

 Include your children throughout the transition.
 Giving them tasks and roles instills a sense of responsibility and increases their self-confidence.